 What actually caused the problem?

-If your item is stucked on in transit, you shouldn’t panic because the item might have reached the final destination and didn’t get updated about it.
+If your item is stuck on in transit, you shouldn’t panic because the item might have reached the final destination and didn’t get updated about it.

-This means your item is still being transported by FedEx, and has not reached the destination country or the recipient destination.
-While FedEx out for delivery means that FedEx has scheduled to deliver the item or the package to the recipient.
+This means your item is still being transported by FedEx and has not reached the destination country or the recipient destination.
+While FedEx is out for delivery means that FedEx has scheduled to deliver the item or the package to the recipient.

 This is what FedEx in transit vs out for delivery means on shipment.

-No, in transit is not the same with out for delivery on USPS or any other courier service because in transit means the item is still far from the recipient destination, while out for delivery means the item has arrived at the recipient destination and will soon be delivered to recipient.
+No, in transit is not the same without delivery on USPS or any other courier service because in transit means the item is still far from the recipient’s destination, while out for delivery means the item has arrived at the recipient’s destination and will soon be delivered to the recipient.

 This is the major difference between In transit vs out for delivery in shipment.

 In transit comes first before out for delivery in shipping.
-A shipped item will first show item or package still in transit and after other stages it will show out for delivery.
+A shipped item will first show the item or package still in transit, and after other stages, it will show out for delivery.

 Out for delivery is the last and final step in shipping.

-Once you have seen thar on your tracking information, it simply means you will soon receive your item or package from the delivery service.
+Once you have seen this on your tracking information, you will soon receive your item or package from the delivery service.
 So in transit cones first before out for delivery.

 All these are the differences between In transit vs out for delivery in shipping.

-No, in transit to destination doesn’t mean out for delivery but rather the item is still yet to arrive the recipient final destination.
+No, in transit to destination doesn’t mean out for delivery, but rather the item is still yet to arrive at the recipient’s final destination.

-In transit has other stages to under before it will get to out for delivery of the item.
+In transit has other stages to under before it will get out for item delivery.

 When it comes to shopping online or shipping, it is good to know the terms on a tracking information, and this includes In transit vs out for delivery.

-Right now you have know the difference between the two terms and whenever you see it on your tracking information, you will be able to know if your item or package has arrived or not, or time to pickup your item from the delivery service.
+Right now, you have to know the difference between the two terms, and whenever you see it on your tracking information, you will be able to know if your item or package has arrived or not or time to pick up your item from the delivery service.